This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Sally from Our 3 Kids vs the World

 When we visited Siem Reap in 2016, I was very concerned the kids would get ‘templed out’ and not enjoy Angkor Wat and the surrounding temples as much as I would.
-I searched for things that would appeal to them and found zip lining in the Angkor Archeological Park with Angkor Ziplining (previously called Flight of the Gibbon).
+I searched for things that would appeal to them and found zip lining in the Angkor Archaeological Park with Angkor Ziplining (previously called Flight of the Gibbon).

 The kids were very excited about zipping through the tree tops and flying free as a bird on one of the 10 zip lines with 21 platforms and 4 bridges connecting them.
 It put the kids out of their comfort zones and challenged them to overcome their fear and let go and have fun.
 We were lucky we had another family with us who had zip lined before and our kids happily followed along with them.
 I think this was the perfect break from the temples and the kids still talk about it today.